lilasaba/jpn_g2p/README.md

 ## TODOs, warnings

 + Need more data
++ Define phoneme inventory
     + Currently the two lexica/models use two different phoneme inventory sets, so cannot be merged.
-The phoneme inventories need to be unified.
+    + The phoneme inventories need to be unified.
++ Numbert supported only up to 10**12
 + Not sure if `一〇〇` is a valid number, is it `1` or `100`?
-+ Need to support multiple output pronunciations
++ Need to support alternatet pronunciations: both training and decodding
 + etc.